-Argentina had been excluded from international capital markets for several years until the sovereign's inaugural \$16.5BN issuance in April 2016, across 3-year, 5-year, 10-year and 30-year tranches; and had not seen a Project Bond issuance in nearly two decades until 2017 (see Argentina Case Study 1).
-Since then, investor appetite for Argentinian credit, both sovereign and corporate, has been confirmed in several cases, in spite of the country's sub investment grade ratings of B2 / B / B.
+Argentina had been excluded from international capital markets for several years until the sovereign's inaugural \$16.5BN issuance in April 2016, across 3-year, 5-year, 10year and 30-year tranches; and had not seen a Project Bond issuance in nearly two decades until 2017 (see Argentina Case Study 1).
+Since then, investor appetite for Argentinian credit, both sovereign and corporate, has been confirmed in several cases, in spite of the country's sub investment grade ratings.
+Recent developments on the political and economic front, unfortunately, resulted in the Argentina Project Bond market closing off again, for the time being.
+Argentina's return to the Project Bond market (albeit short-lived) disproved the common misconception that capital markets investors only participate in project financings when offerings can be deemed to be investment grade.
+It also underscores 144A investors' focus on pointin-time sovereign ratings as indicators of country risk (a reliance that is typically less generalized across 4(a)(2) USPP executions).
+The recent \$400MM bond offering related to the Quito international airport in Ecuador (also a sub-investment grade country) further refutes this common misconception.